PaddlePaddle/PaddleHub/modules/image/Image_editing/super_resolution/realsr/README_en.md

 - ### Module Introduction

-  - realsr is a super resolution model for image and video based on "Toward Real-World Single Image Super-Resolution: A New Benchmark and A New Mode".
+  - Realsr is a super resolution model for image and video based on "Toward Real-World Single Image Super-Resolution: A New Benchmark and A New Mode".
 This model provides super resolution result with scale factor x4.

   - For more information, please refer to: [realsr](https://github.com/csjcai/RealSR)